commoncrawl/cc-pyspark/README.md

 - using HTTP/HTTPS and the base URL `https://data.commoncrawl.org/` or `https://ds5q9oxwqwsfj.cloudfront.net/`
 - using the S3 API to read the bucket `s3://commoncrawl/` requires authentication and makes an Amazon Web Services account mandatory.

+The S3 API is strongly recommended as the most performant access scheme, if the data is processed in the AWS cloud and in the AWS `us-east-1` region.
+In contrary, if reading the data from outside the AWS cloud, HTTP/HTTPS access is the preferred option.

+Dependent on the chosen access scheme, the data bucket's base URL needs to be passed using the command-line option `--input_base_url`:
+- `--input_base_url https://data.commoncrawl.org/` when using HTTP/HTTPS
+- `--input_base_url s3://commoncrawl/` when using the S3 API.

-This project cc-pyspark uses [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to access WARC, WAT or WET files on `s3://commoncrawl/`.
+This project uses [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to access WARC, WAT or WET files on `s3://commoncrawl/` over the S3 API.
 The best way is to ensure that a S3 read-only IAM policy is attached to the the IAM role of the EC2 instances where Common Crawl data is processed, see the [IAM user guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).
-If this is no option (or if the processing is not running on AWS), there are various [options to configure credentials in boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials).
+If this is no option (or if the processing is not running on AWS), there are various other [options to configure credentials in boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials).

+Please also note that [querying the columnar index requires S3 access](#supported-access-schemes-for-the-columnar-index).

+### Querying the columnar index

+The example tools to query the [columnar URL index](https://commoncrawl.org/2018/03/index-to-warc-files-and-urls-in-columnar-format/) may require additional configuration and setup steps.

+#### Supported access schemes for the columnar index

+Querying the columnar index using cc-pyspark requires authenticated S3 access.
+There is no support for HTTP/HTTPS access.
+Please see here for more information about [supported data access schemes](#authenticated-s3-access-or-access-via-http).

-### Installation of S3 Support Libraries
+#### Installation of S3 Support Libraries

 While WARC/WAT/WET files are read using boto3, accessing the [columnar URL index](https://commoncrawl.org/2018/03/index-to-warc-files-and-urls-in-columnar-format/) (see option `--query` of CCIndexSparkJob) is done directly by the SparkSQL engine and requires that S3 support libraries are available.
 These libs are usually provided when the Spark job is run on a Hadoop cluster running on AWS (eg. EMR).
 However, they may not be provided for any Spark distribution and are usually absent when running Spark locally (not in a Hadoop cluster).
 In these situations, the easiest way is to add the libs as required packages by adding `--packages org.apache.hadoop:hadoop-aws:3.2.1` to the arguments of `spark-submit`.
 This will make [Spark manage the dependencies](https://spark.apache.org/docs/latest/submitting-applications.html#advanced-dependency-management) - the hadoop-aws package and transitive dependencies are downloaded as Maven dependencies.
 Note that the required version of hadoop-aws package depends on the Hadoop version bundled with your Spark installation, e.g., Spark 3.2.1 bundled with Hadoop 3.2 ([spark-3.2.1-bin-hadoop3.2.tgz](https://archive.apache.org/dist/spark/spark-3.2.1/spark-3.2.1-bin-hadoop3.2.tgz)).